 When will I be able to get vaccinated?

 That depends on your job, your age and your health.
 For the most up-to-date information, see The Washington Post’s vaccine distribution tracker.
+Biden has said there will be enough vaccine for every adult in the United States by May.

 A third group that should get priority includes other essential workers, adults 65 to 74 and people 16 to 64 with high-risk medical conditions, the committee advised.

-But there must be some things I can do that I couldn’t do before?
+There must be some things I can do that I couldn’t do before?

 Public health experts say people who have been vaccinated can enjoy a bit more freedom — for example, flying while masked is far less of a risk after inoculation, as is going to the grocery store or getting a haircut.
 And some say it’s okay to get together, carefully, with other inoculated people.